Bitcoin and cryptocurrency trading in USA

 Investing in bitcoin for retirement purposes is legal practice but generally carries high fees due to the volatility and risk involved.

-A growing number of banks are able to offer crypto custody services to facilitate account holders who require it – buying crypto through bank relationships as opposed to through apps.
+A growing number of banks will be able to offer crypto custody services to facilitate account holders who require it – buying crypto through bank relationships as opposed to through apps.
+This is a breakthrough moment for crypto in the US.

-While many crypto services are offered to high net worth clients through investment banks, the is a growing trend aimed at granting small investors some sort of access to crypto through mainstream banks and services.
+With crypto services offered to high net worth clients through investment banks, the trend is to allow small investors some sort of access to crypto through mainstream banks and services.

 DeFi is a controversial subject the world over and for the US financial system, the jury is out as to its mainstream adoption, even though many organizations appear to be investing in DeFi protocols.